SomcDebrandEngine/SDE-2.6.32.15-Kernel/README.md

-SDE 2.6.32.15 optimised Kernel ( base by FeraVolt )
+SDE 2.6.32.2 optimised FeraKernel
 ======================

 Reborned Kernel for es209ra (SonyEricsson x10i/a)
-By FeraVolt optimised for JB SDE by  Achotjan.
+By FeraVolt optimised for SDE JB by Achotjan.